-Submitting: Your solution is to be submitted via Gradescope (entry code: 4VYBJ6).
+Submitting: Your solution is to be submitted via Gradescope (entry code: 6G4V6G).
 In particular, you should submit a pdf with your project report and a zip file with your code (or an equivalent of these as long as it's allowed by Gradescope).
 Don't forget to provide information how to obtain your data sets.
 More information on this is provided below.

-Late policy: No extensions.
-Submitting a solution one school day late (i.e., on Monday) may result in a deduction of 10% of points.
+Late submission policy: No extensions.
+Submitting a solution one day late may result in a deduction of 10% of points.